codingfuture/puppet-cfdb/README.md

 * `/opt/codingfuture/bin/cfdb_access_checker <user> <dotenv> <prefix>` is a generic tool to verify each configured access is working.
 It is used on every Puppet provisioning run for every `cfdb::access` defined.
+* `/opt/codingfuture/bin/cfdb_restart_pending` is a helper to restart all DB instances with pending restart flag

 ## MySQL